KY-East/AIXC/AIXC White Paper v3.0 EN.md

 **This future needs you to build.**

-AIXC isn't a finished product but a starting point.
-We provide protocols, consensus, token economics, but real value is created by ecosystems—applications built by developers, data provided by devices, rules formulated by communities, every decision you make.
+AIXC is a starting point.
+We provide protocols, consensus, token economics, but real value is created by ecosystems: applications built by developers, data provided by devices, rules formulated by communities, every decision you make.

 This is a mycelial network; **every node matters**: